minjunkevink/STRAP/README.md

 You're all set!

-Code tested with Python 3.10, PyTroch 2.5.1, transformers 4.48.1, and CUDA version 12.4
+Code tested with Python 3.10, PyTorch 2.5.1, transformers 4.48.1, and CUDA version 12.4

 ## Replicate LIBERO results
 To replicate our results on the LIBERO datasets, first download the datasets using the `download_libero.py` script.